 A maximum of 6 semester hours/9 quarter hours may be from other courses that include elements contained in the Seven Areas of Responsiblity

 Course descriptions and syllabi may be provided to determine if courses are eligible

 1. Two verification forms from a current or past manager/supervisor, and/or a leader in a health education professional organization.

 2. A current curriculum vitae/ resume

-In the verification form it must be indicated, and in the curriculum vitae/resume it must clearly be shown, that the applicant has been engaged in the Areas of Responsibility for at least the past five years (experience may be prior to completion of graduate degree and does not need to be the immediate past five years).
+In the verification form it must be indicated, and in the curriculum vitae/resume it must clearly be shown, that the applicant has been engaged in the Areas of Responsibility for at least five years (experience may be prior to completion of graduate degree and does not need to be the immediate past five years).

 Prescreen Service (Optional) Academic Component ONLY